Flush Stones and Avoid Surgery with a Gallbladder CleanseUpdated: March 17, 2017Natural Remedies

 Gallstones can continue to grow over time and eventually cause irritation to the gallbladder itself.
 Sometimes, the gallstones move into the bile duct causing pain or blockage.
 Pain, nausea and fever are the most common symptoms.
 Partial or complete blockage can also cause swelling, infection and the need for emergency surgery.

-While the causes of gallbladder disease aren’t entirely clear, poor diet, excess calcium and estrogen seem to be involved.
+While the causes of gallbladder disease aren’t entirely clear, poor diet, excess calcium and estrogenic foods seem to be involved.

 Gallbladder Cleanse to Flush Gallstones